Black Student Union

-Advisor: Erin Southam
+Adviser: Erin Southam

 Students read and discuss the books in the Harry Potter series as well as fandom related topics, and take part in fun wizarding activities such as wand-making, Muggle Quidditch, wizard dueling, and much more.
 Club students help put on our annual event Pottercon each year.
 This is a truly magical club!

-HTM Fandom Appreciation Club
+HTM Fandom Club

 What is a fandom?
 It’s a group of people interested in books, comics, anime, TV shows, movies, games, and more!
 This is a club where all fandoms are welcome and appreciated!
 All students have the opportunity to share fandoms and learn about new fandoms, too.
 Activities for this club include Comic Con style presentations, special guest presentations, Do-It-Yourself projects, movie field trips, games, and more!

-Advisors: Aida Jarrett and Nadine Moen
+Advisers: Aida Jarrett and Nadine Moen

 KIDS MATTER is a club comprised of community-minded students who seek to make a positive difference in the world.
 Projects are selected based on student interest.
 Students appreciate that they are fulfilling other’s needs and making an impact on people’s lives, as well as their own.
 Since the club’s inception in the 2010-2011 school year, Kids Matter has embarked on many service projects- feeding the homeless, volunteering a cat shelter, raising money for Japan, tornado victims, Pennies for Pasta, to name a few.
 Do you have a project that you’d like to propose to Kids Matter?
 Contact Ms. Jarrett for more information.